TEXT-S&P summary: GS Caltex Corp.

 Rationale

-Our ratings on Korea-based oil refining and marketing (R&M) company GS Caltex Corp.
-(BBB/Negative/A-2) reflect its stable position as the second-biggest R&M company in Korea and a structural improvement in its petroleum product mix due to investment over the past five years.
+The ratings on Korea-based GS Caltex Corp.
+(BBB/Negative/A-2) reflect its stable position as the second-biggest company in Korea's oil refining and marketing (R&M) industry and the structural improvement of its petroleum product mix as a result of investment over the past five years.
 Standard & Poor's Ratings Services also considers the likelihood of support from Chevron Corp.
-(AA/Stable/A-1+), a 50% owner of GS Caltex, a positive factor in our ratings on the company.
+(AA/Stable/A-1+), which owns 50% of GS Caltex, to be a positive factor in our rating on the company.
 We assess the stand-alone credit profile (SACP) for GS Caltex to be 'bbb-'.
-Constraints on the ratings are industry cycles in the company's main businesses, its vulnerability to fluctuations in oil and currency prices, and rising uncertainty about regulatory pressure in the domestic petroleum market.
-In addition, the current ratings incorporate limited tolerance of the company's overall financial risk profile given its weak capital structure and weak measures of cash flow protection for the current ratings.
+Factors that constrain the ratings are industry cycles in the company's main businesses, its vulnerability to fluctuations in oil and currency prices, and rising uncertainty about regulatory pressure in the domestic petroleum market.
+In addition, the current ratings incorporate limited tolerance of the company's overall financial risk profile given its weak capital structure and measures of cash flow protection for the current rating.

-* Finalizes recruitment of patients for international clinical study, supporting the 510 (k) regulatory approval application to the FDA
+Feb 24 The following are the top stories in the Wall Street Journal.
+Reuters has not verified these stories and does not vouch for their accuracy.

-LONDON, Feb 21 Russian state oil firm Rosneft has become the first major oil firm to pre-finance crude exports from Iraq's Kurdistan, joining trading houses in the race for crude from the semi-autonomous region.
+PARIS, Feb 24 France's Safran posted a 5.4 percent rise in 2016 core operating profit to 2.404 billion euros and projected stable 2017 income, based on the remaining operations as it prepares to complete the sale of its security business.